The Cologne (Köln) Germany Christmas Market Guide

 Cologne, written Köln in German, is the fourth largest city in Germany, and its crown jewel is the stunning twin-spired Cologne Cathedral.

-Every December, Cologne turns itself into a Christmas wonderland as it welcomes over four million visitors to partake in its must-see Christmas Markets, that are everything you hope for a German Christmas market to be.
+Every December, Cologne turns itself into a Christmas wonderland as it welcomes over four million visitors to partake in its must-see Christmas Markets, that are everything you hope a German Christmas market to be.

 GERMAN CHRISTMAS MARKETS